Skip to main content

 Moses Leaster [last name unclear] was a resident of Bertie County.
 In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten North Carolina's… Read More

-Job Leary (d. c1799) was a resident of Chowan County.
-In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten North Carolina's independence.
-Later in… Read More
+Job Leary (d. c1799) was born in about September 1749 and was cabinetmaker in Chowan County.
+In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might… Read More

 Samuel Leath (d.
 1785) was a resident of Bertie County.
 In 1778 he signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten North Carolina's independence.